parallax background

 7th & 8th GALS Series

 After spending three years in elementary counseling, Sydney brought her SLE skills to GALS to teach GALS series in the Middle School.
-The team approach and school atmosphere here has been a place where Sydey can explore all the ways to help our students and support their whole self and body, heart and mind growth.
+The team approach and school atmosphere here has been a place where Sydney can explore all the ways to help our students and support their whole self and body, heart and mind growth.
 Costa also co-coaches our soccer team, developing leaders on and off the field.
 In her free time, Costa enjoys finding delicious pizza and ice cream, reveling in the mountains and ocean, spending time with her dog and perfecting the art of flipping a a pancake in the pan in the morning.

 SOCIAL STUDIES